 CMSInitiatingOccupancyFraction can be

-the ideal occupancy threshold value in advance.
-To warn of any impending garbage collection
+administrator cannot determine the ideal occupancy threshold value in advance.
+To warn of any

-pauses, the Directory Server calculates a recommended value for the
+impending garbage collection pauses, the server calculates a recommended value for the

 CMSInitiatingOccupancyFraction property and exposes it in the JVM Memory